Linear Recursion: Evaluation Strategies for

 The evaluation relation $\evalL{\cdot}{\cdot}$ corresponds to \emph{standard reduction} to weak head normal form.
 Recall that a reduction is called standard if the contraction of redexes is made from left-to-right (i.e., leftmost-outermost).
 It is well known that for the $\lambda$-calculus~\cite{BarendregtHP:lamcss}, the standard reduction is normalising, that is, if a term has a normal form, then it will be reached.
 A ``standardisation'' result holds for closed terms in $\Lrec$, as the following theorem shows.

-\begin{theorem} If $\vdash_\mathcal{L} t:T$ (i.e., $t$ is a closed term in $\Lrec$) and $t$ has a whnf, then $\evalL{t}{V}$, for some $V$. \end{theorem} \begin{proof} We rely on Klop's result~\cite{Klop-thesis,terese2005}, which states that leftmost-outermost reduction is normalising for left-normal orthogonal Combinatory Reduction Systems (CRSs).
+\begin{theorem}(Standardisation) If $\vdashL t:T$ (i.e., $t$ is a closed term in $\Lrec$) and $t$ has a whnf, then $\evalL{t}{V}$, for some value $V$. \end{theorem} \begin{proof} We rely on Klop's result~\cite{Klop-thesis,terese2005}, which states that leftmost-outermost reduction is normalising for left-normal orthogonal Combinatory Reduction Systems (CRSs).
 A CRS is orthogonal if its rules are left-linear (i.e., the left hand-sides of the rewrite rules contain no duplicated variables) and non-overlapping (there are no critical pairs).
 A CRS is left-normal if on the left hand-sides of the rewrite rules, all the function symbols appear before the variables.
 The $\lambda$-calculus is an example of a left-normal orthogonal CRS, as is \LLCIrec.
 Therefore, leftmost-outermost reduction is normalising for $\Lrec$.
 The result follows, since CBN performs leftmost-outermost reduction. \end{proof}

-For open terms, the set of weak head normal forms includes more kinds of terms, since, for instance, reduction of an application will be blocked if the argument is open.
-However, for a given open term one can consider all the free variables as constants and proceed with closed reduction as shown in~\cite{fernandezM:clores} (see also~\cite{BergerU91}).
+For open terms, the set of weak head normal forms includes not only values but also other kinds of terms, since, for instance, reduction of an application is blocked if the argument is open.
+However, an evaluation procedure can also be defined for open terms using closed reduction, if we consider all the free variables as constants as shown in~\cite{fernandezM:clores} (see also~\cite{BergerU91}).

 \paragraph{Call-by-value} A call-by-value evaluation relation for \LLCIrec can be obtained from the CBN relation by changing the rule for application, as usual.